melvitax/thrifttytheater.com/broadway/shucked.md

 ---
 title: Shuked
 poster: shucked.jpg
-description: A farm-to-fable new Broadway musical that puts the "culture" back in agriculture.
+description: 'A farm-to-fable new Broadway musical that puts the "culture" back in agriculture.'
 tonyaward: false
 criticspick: true
 theater: Nederlander Theatre